-The clinic has an experienced team of healthcare professionals who provide a variety of services to students in the Game Academy as well as to the professional sports clubs linked with the college, including the Vixen’s women’s football side and the Bristol Flyers men’s basketball team.
+The clinic has an experienced team of healthcare professionals who provide a variety of services to students in the Sports Academy as well as to the professional sports clubs linked with the college, including the Vixen’s women’s football side and the Bristol Flyers men’s basketball team.

-The large spacious clinic is housed in the new Game Academy Building, built at WISE Campus in 214, and our students have immediate access to a fully equipped gym, athletics track and 4G surface pitches.
+The large spacious clinic is housed in the new Sports Academy Building, built at WISE Campus in 2014, and our students have immediate access to a fully equipped gym, athletics track and 4G surface pitches.
 This enables us to take patients from the couch to the gym and then onto their playing surfaces to ensure that their rehabilitation process are in accordance with the demands of their chosen sport and also that they can safely return to playing with a low risk of re-injury.

 The services we provide include: